Editor’s Note: This article was updated to use newer information for Apptio.

 Much of this is about keeping costs down, but TBM also provides some other critical benefits.
 Sunny has added modules to provide for better insights, such as optimizing the use of an IT system, improving security risk management and governance, and allowing for data-driven decisions.

-APTI has roughly 360 customers at present, and the company’s target is the Global 2000, with an addressable market of about $6 billion.
-Apptio boasts just $160 million in 2016 revenues, so there’s tons of room to the upside.
+APTI has more than 550 customers at present, and the company’s target is the Global 2000, with an addressable market of about $6 billion.
+Apptio boasts just $188.5 million in 2017 revenues, so there’s tons of room to the upside.

 An enterprise resource planning (ERP) system is mission-critical for a company, as the applications deal with things like payroll, HR and back-office function.